peterbaldridge/minimal-mistakes/_posts/2016-08-15-machine-learning-and-wine.markdown

 The dataset consists of 12 measurements: wine score (ranging from  0, very bad, to 10, very excellent) and 11 chemical attributes such as acidity, alcohol, and residual sugar.
 A full description of the chemical attributes can be found [here](http://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 The dataset contains 4898 individual white wine records of which I assigned 80% to a training set and 20% to a cross-validation set.

 ### THE PROCESS
-I used several machine learning techniques to try and predict wine scores.
-These techniques included Multiple Linear Regression, Random Forest Regression, Support Vector Machines, and Neural Networks.
+I used a variety of machine learning techniques to try and predict wine scores.
+These techniques included Multiple Linear Regression, Random Forest Regression, Support Vector Machine, Artificial Neural Networks.

 ### THE RESULTS
 The results were clear as a bottle of fine Sauvignon blanc: wine score can be reliably predicted using a variety of models, a few of which exceed 90% accuracy.
 From a list of four models, the clear winner was the Support Vector Machine, which had an accuracy rating of 91.8%.
 For anyone interesting in toying around with predictive models, I highly recommend Scikit-Learn.